Editor's note: This story was updated on April 4 to reflect changes North Carolina made to its bathroom regulations.

-Since Texas Republicans unveiled their so-called “bathroom bill” in early January, supporters have described the bill as similar to a law passed by North Carolina yet different in important ways.
+Texas Republicans followed North Carolina’s lead earlier this year in unveiling their own “bathroom bill.”
+Since then, supporters have described the Texas bill as similar to the North Carolina law yet different in important ways.

-Senate Bill 6, the measure filed in Texas, would require transgender people to use bathrooms in public schools, government buildings and public universities based on “biological sex” and would pre-empt local nondiscrimination ordinances that allow transgender Texans to use the bathroom that corresponds with their gender identity.
+Senate Bill 6, the measure filed in Texas, would regulate bathroom use in governments buildings based on “biological sex,” keeping most transgender people from using bathrooms that align with their gender identity.
+The proposal would also pre-empt local nondiscrimination ordinances that allow transgender Texans to use public bathrooms that correspond with their gender identity.

-But how exactly does the text of SB 6 compare to North Carolina’s HB 2?
-Here's a look at how the two pieces of legislation stack up:
+But how exactly does the text of SB 6 compare to North Carolina’s updated bathroom regulations?
+Here's a look at how the two measures stack up:

 Local nondiscrimination ordinances

 Texas: The bill's current language preempts local nondiscrimination ordinances that protect transgender Texans from discrimination in public accommodations.
 Those ordinances allow bathroom access based on gender identity in businesses that serve the public.
 While those ordinances also protect transgender Texans from discrimination in employment and housing, SB 6 would only apply to bathroom use.

 North Carolina: That state’s original law went further than the Texas proposal because it prohibited municipalities from extending any discrimination protections to cover LGBT people and set a statewide policy for protected classes that didn’t include sexual orientation or gender identity.
 But that has since been repealed.
 Instead, the state’s new law enacts a three-year moratorium on local ordinances that would regulate private employment practices or public accommodations.
 That includes ordinances that would allow transgender people to access to bathrooms based on gender identity.